Broccoli and blue cheese gratin is a simple comforting casserole that makes the perfect Thanksgiving side dish.

 Pour the sauce over the broccoli and turn gently to mix.
 Spoon the mixture into the prepared gratin dish, smooth the surface, and top with the buttered bread crumbs.
 Cut the remaining butter into bits and dot the top.
 Bake until bubbling around the edges and golden on top, about 20 minutes.
 Serve hot.

 In Advance Advice

-- You can cook the broccoli early in the day, or even the day before, and refrigerate it for up to 24 hours.
-You can also toast the bred crumbs and leave them at room temperature for up to several hours.
+You can cook the broccoli early in the day, or even the day before, and refrigerate it for up to 24 hours.
+You can also toast the bread crumbs and leave them at room temperature for up to several hours.